isomerpages/moh-agewellsg/index.md

   - infopic:
       title: Locate your nearest AAC
       id: infopic
-      description: "You can walk in to your nearest AAC and take part in a wide range of activities and programmes. "
+      description: You can walk in to your nearest AAC and take part in a wide range of activities and programmes.
       button: Find out more
       url: https://www.go.gov.sg/aacgowhere
       image: /images/MOH_20_Oct_2022___1475.jpg